IamGotu/CCJ_SYSTEM_PROJECT/HOWTORUN.md

 7. Open terminal located in folder CCJ_SYSTEM_PROJECT and type "npm install"

-8. Enable the zip extension in PHP.
+8. Check if the list requirements (PHP extension php_zip, php_xml, php_gd, php_iconv, php_simplexml, php_xmlreader, php_zlib) for excel import is enabled.
+Type in the terminal "php -m".

+9. To enable the requirements to import excel in PHP (ini.php).
 Go to xampp find Config(aligned to the module Apache) press it to open PHP (ini.php).
-Then change ;extension=zip to extension=zip
+Sample to enable: ;extension=zip to extension=zip.

-9. Navigate to your project folder: example, C:\xampp\htdocs\CCJ_SYSTEM_PROJECT.
+10. Navigate to your project folder: example, C:\xampp\htdocs\CCJ_SYSTEM_PROJECT.

-10. Right-click the folder and choose Properties.
+11. Right-click the folder and choose Properties.

-11. Go to the "Security" tab and ensure that your user account has the appropriate permissions (read, write, modify).
+12. Go to the "Security" tab and ensure that your user account has the appropriate permissions (read, write, modify).

-12. If necessary, edit the permissions to allow full control for your user account.
+13. If necessary, edit the permissions to allow full control for your user account.

-13. Click Edit, select your user, and check Full Control.
+14. Click Edit, select your user, and check Full Control.
 Click Apply and then OK to save the changes.

-14. Inside folder CCJ_SYSTEM_PROJECT find the file ".env.example" and change it to ".env"
+15. Inside folder CCJ_SYSTEM_PROJECT find the file ".env.example" and change it to ".env"

-15. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "composer install"
+16. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "composer install"

-16. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan migrate" to migrate the database
+17. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan migrate" to migrate the database

-17. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "npm run dev"
+18. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "npm run dev"

-18. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan serve"
+19. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan serve"

-19. If it says no application encryption key has been specified
+20. If it says no application encryption key has been specified

-20. In the terminal located in folder social_media_app type "php artisan key:generate"
+21. In the terminal located in folder social_media_app type "php artisan key:generate"

-21. Then try again in the terminal located in folder social_media_app the "php artisan serve"
+22. Then try again in the terminal located in folder social_media_app the "php artisan serve"

-22. Open the running server or Ctrl+click the following link
+23. Open the running server or Ctrl+click the following link